Apple was always going to build its own modem, and the Intel deal helps

 And Apple, in one way or another, was always going to need to develop its own modem.
 The company has designed its own processors for the iPhone and iPad from the start, allowing it to optimize them for its own devices and reaping a performance edge over Android devices, which most often use Qualcomm chips.

 But Apple’s existing expertise in chip design would only go so far in the modem business.
-As Creative Strategies analyst Ben Bajarin explains.
-“The reality has always been that you need a lot of patents and a lot of IP to own a modem, and the patent landscape was always so sealed up that you were always going to need somebody to license that to you.”
+As Creative Strategies analyst Ben Bajarin explains, “The reality has always been that you need a lot of patents and a lot of IP to own a modem, and the patent landscape was always so sealed up that you were always going to need somebody to license that to you.”

 Apple doesn’t want to depend on other companies’ licenses.
 The company says that after the modem business acquisition is final it will own more than 17,000 wireless tech patents, including patents on wireless standards, modem architectures, and modem operation.